 Lake Whitney is located approximately 65 miles south of the DFW Metroplex, 18 miles west of Hillsboro.
-Arrowhead Resort is situated on the southeast corner of the lake about two miles northeast of the dam.
+Our home and our cabins are situated on the southeast corner of the lake about two miles northeast of the dam.
 We are between the town of Whitney and the dam about one mile off Highway 22.

 What is there to do there?

-Here at the resort, we offer swimming, basketball, volleyball, horseshoes, and shuffleboard.
-The resort is home to free-roaming peacocks that are always entertaining.
-Bicycles are welcome on resort roads, trails, and along the shore, but nothing motorized, please.
-We rent movies in the office.
+We offer swimming, basketball, volleyball, horseshoes, and shuffleboard. we have free-roaming peacocks that are always entertaining.
+Bicycles are welcome on the roads, trails, and along the shore, but nothing motorized, please.
 There are 3 golf courses in the area, as well as antique shopping in several nearby towns.
 But keep in mind that this is still an undeveloped rural lake.
 The nearest bowling alley, roller rink, or movie theater is in Waco, 35 miles away.
 The main attraction is the lake itself.
 Let yourself be mesmerized by Lake Whitney and our incredible sunsets for the best entertainment you’ve had in years.

 Are your cabins on the water?